Greek finance minister urges short bailout extension

 "We understand the critical nature of the moment in history that we find ourselves in.
 And as a result we feel that we have the obligation to seek the views of the Greek people," he said.

-He pointed to Greece's longstanding demand to be given access to the 1.9 billion euros it is owed from the ECB's so-emergency bond-buying operation, dubbed the Securities Markets Programme.
+He pointed to Greece's longstanding demand to be given access to the 1.9 billion euros it is owed from the ECB's so-emergency bond-buying operation, dubbed the Securities Markets Program.

 Releasing the funds would allow Greece to meet an IMF payment deadline on a 1.6 billion euro loan that falls due on Tuesday and which, as things stand, it will struggle to meet.